 Find an Overnight Garage

 For longer-term parking, I suggest the Waikiki Banyan Parking Garage on Kuhio Avenue.
-They allow you to come and go as you please, which is hard to find!
-They charge a daily rate of $27 or $125 for the week.
+It allows you to come and go as you please, which is hard to find!
+The daily rate is $27 or $125 for the week.

 These types of locations offer a variety of rates.
 There’s often one rate for guest parking and another for public parking.
-Or some garages might offer a day rate and a separate overnight rate.
+Some garages might offer a day rate and a separate overnight rate.
 Some are valet only.
-Just check all the signs outside the garage for all the information you need.
+Just check the signs outside the garage for all the information you need.

 Waikiki Beach Parking